sdea/PANPHILOS/README.md

 ## Introduction

 Phase-field modelling is a powerful computational tool to simulate phenomena such as solidification, precipitation, coarsening and Ostwald ripening.
+In this repository we collect all the classes, functions and algorithms to perform phase field simulatins on real 3D structures.

 ## Examples